choozn/choozn/README.md

 # Hey 👋

 I am choozn and I like to code stuff.
-I love Typescript, and I am a big advocate of clean code.

 You might know me from my previous projects, such as PopupDB (https://popupdb.org).
 Currently, I am working at [@readay-official](https://github.com/readay-official).